jacobobryant/platypub-biffweb-theme/docs/01-tutorial/04-communities.md

 Users can create and join communities.
 A membership describes the relationship between a user and a community: a user will have one membership document for each community they're in, which will include things like roles.
-For example, a user who creates a community will have an "admin" role in that community, and new users will have to be manually given a "trusted" role by the admin before their messages are visible to others in the community.
+For example, a user who creates a community will have an "admin" role in that community.
+A community can have a collection of channels, and each channel can have a collection of messages.

-A community can have multiple channels.
-A channel can have one of three types: chat, forum, or threaded.
-Each channel can have multiple messages.
-Messsages can have a reference to a "parent" message, for modeling replies.
-In forum channels, any message without a parent is considered a *topic* message, and any descendants of that message will be displayed under it in a list.
-In threaded channels, message descendants will be displayed in a hierarchy.
-In chat channels, all messages will be displayed in a single flat list, regardless of parent relationships.

 Go to `com.eelchat.schema` and change your schema to the following: